ArminJo/Arduino-BlueDisplay/README.md

 This library enables an Android smartphone / tablet to act as a graphical display for your Arduino or ESP32.

 ## SUMMARY
-With the BlueDisplay library you create the GUI with **Graphics, Text, Buttons and Sliders** and their callbacks on the Arduino.
+With the BlueDisplay library you create the GUI for your application, e.g. **Graphics, Text, Buttons and Sliders** on the Arduino itself.<br/>
-The Arduino is connected via USB-cable or Bluetooth with your smartphone / tablet where the BlueDisplay app renders the GUI.
+**No Android programming required!**<br/>
-GUI callback, touch and sensor events are sent back to the Arduino.<br/>
+The Arduino is connected via USB-cable or Bluetooth with your smartphone / tablet, where the BlueDisplay app renders the GUI.
-**No Android programming needed!**<br/>
+GUI callback, touch and sensor **events** are sent back to the Arduino, where they can be handled.<br/>
-Bluetooth connection can be achieved by using an ESP32 or connecting a HC-05 to the RX/TX pins of your Arduino.
+The Bluetooth connection can be achieved by using an ESP32 or connecting a HC-05 to the RX/TX pins of your Arduino.
 Connecting the Arduino with an USB cable to your smartphone requires an USB-OTG adapter.<br/>

 # Installation
 Install this "BlueDisplay" library with *Tools -> Manage Libraries...* or *Ctrl+Shift+I*.
 Use "BlueDisplay" as filter string.<br/>
-On Android you need to install the [BlueDisplay app](https://play.google.com/store/apps/details?id=de.joachimsmeyer.android.bluedisplay).
+On Android, you need to install the [BlueDisplay app](https://play.google.com/store/apps/details?id=de.joachimsmeyer.android.bluedisplay).

 ## Features
 - Graphic + text output as well as printf implementation.